Jens Lindhard: Research

 During his university years, he worked under the supervision of Oskar Klein in Sweden on superconductivity, publishing his first major work on the subject in 1944.

 Later he moved to work with Rudolf Peierls in the University of Birmingham.
 There, in 1954, he published the first description of the dielectric function of metals in the linear response regime, today known as Lindhard theory.

 In 1950, he worked in close collaboration with Niels Bohr in Blegdamsvej on the penetration of particles in matter.
-There Lindhard, Morten Scharff and H. E. Schiøt developed what is now know as the LSS theory (carrying their initials), which describes the penetration of low-energy ions.
+There Lindhard, Morten Scharff and H. E. Schiøt developed what is now known as the LSS theory (carrying their initials), which describes the penetration of low-energy ions.
 He also worked in fundamental problems related to statistical physics and relativity.
 As a teaching assistant, he helped to verify the formulas and problems in Christian Møller's The Theory of Relativity.
 Later Lindhard would provide a solution to the controversy related to the transformation of temperature in special relativity.

 Lindhard moved to Aarhus University in 1957 in collaboration with experimentalist Karl Ove Nielsen, where he created and led a research group to study the penetration of charged particles in crystal lattices.
 During his time in Aarhus, Lindhard developed what is now known as the classical theory of channelling (sometimes also referred as Lindhard's theory) in continuum models in 1965.